phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 ![screen output for common ASCII characters](https://upload.wikimedia.org/wikipedia/commons/6/6d/Codepage-737.png)

 We will discuss the exact layout of the VGA buffer in the next post, where we write a first small driver for it.
-For printing “Hello”, we just need to know that the buffer is located at address `0xb8000` and that each character cell consists of an ASCII byte and a color byte.
+For printing “Hello World!”, we just need to know that the buffer is located at address `0xb8000` and that each character cell consists of an ASCII byte and a color byte.

 The implementation looks like this: